awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 Amazon RDS periodically aggregates official Microsoft SQL Server database patches into a DB instance engine version that's specific to Amazon RDS\.
 For more information about the Microsoft SQL Server patches in each engine version, see [Version and Feature Support on Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html#SQLServer.Concepts.General.FeatureSupport)\.

-Currently, you manually execute all engine upgrades on your DB instance\.
+Currently, you manually perform all engine upgrades on your DB instance\.
 For more information, see [Upgrading the Microsoft SQL Server DB Engine](USER_UpgradeDBInstance.SQLServer.md)\.

 ### Deprecation Schedule for Major Engine Versions of Microsoft SQL Server on Amazon RDS<a name="SQLServer.Concepts.General.Deprecated-Versions"></a>